Master of Public Health

 MPH Common Core Curriculum

-The UW School of Public Health (SPH) launched the MPH Common Core in Autumn 2020.
-The following six MPH Common Core Courses (23 credits) incorporate student-centered learning strategies and use of real-world case studies while meeting the Council on Education for Public Health's (CEPH) 22 Foundational MPH Competencies.
+The following six MPH Common Core Courses incorporate student-centered learning strategies and use of real-world case studies while meeting the Council on Education for Public Health's (CEPH) 22 Foundational MPH Competencies.
 Students will learn by solving problems and through teamwork in small groups.
 Courses will be taught by teams of instructors from different disciplines across public health.

 • Fundamentals of Public Health (PHI 511, autumn, 3 credits)